No-Bake Whipped Pumpkin Pie

 Even if you don’t grow your own pumpkins, preparing everything from scratch makes everything taste better and helps you to appreciate your food that much more.
 And that’s what Thanksgiving is all about: good food and gratitude:)

-Preparing your crust
+Prepare your crust

 You start by making your own pie crust by combining 2 cups of gingersnap cookie crumbs with ½ cup of melted butter and then press that into a pie plate.
 You don’t even need to bake your crust!
 Just refrigerate until solid!